tommytracey/Udacity-CarND-Term3/p11-path-planning/README.md

 * Finite state machine that accommodates greater complexity with a more comprehensive set of driving actions and states.
 * Cost functions that reward/penalize a broader set of environment variables in order to determine the optimal path (e.g. the relative speed of an vehicle approaching in the next lane prior to a lane change).
 * Localization of other objects (not just cars) using sensor fusion.
+* (for highway driving) A prediction and behavior model that looks for opportunities to pass by evaluating car positions two lanes over (not just in the adjacent lane).

 ##### &nbsp;